Wagon Peoples

 "Saphrar?"
 I asked.

-"Surely," said Kamchak, "for who could hire tarnsmen but Saphrar of Turia or arrange for the diversion that drew fools to the edge of the herds." — Nomads of Gor, page 179.
+"Surely," said Kamchak, "for who could hire tarnsmen but Saphrar of Turia or arrange for the diversion that drew fools to the edge of the herds." — Nomads of Gor, page 179."They are mercenaries," growled Kamchak.

 "I do not understand your meaning," I said.